Data Recovery Service and Cost

 What is Data Recovery?

-Data Recovery is a last resort process where Salesforce.com Support can recover your data at a specific point in time, in the case that it has been permanently deleted or mangled during a data import.
+Data Recovery is a last resort process where Salesforce Support can recover your data at a specific point in time, in the case that it has been permanently deleted or mangled during a data import.
 In the past it was also known as Data Restoration.
-Please make sure that a export all operation with the data loader where the condition is set up to where Isdeleted="True" has been completed first.
-If not sure, log a case with Salesforce.com support with the following case category so can we can assist with this request.
+If your org is API enabled (Enterprise Edition and above by default) make sure that an export all operation with the data loader where the condition is set up to where Isdeleted="True" has been completed first.
+If not sure, log a case with Salesforce support with the following case category so can we can assist with this request.

 What does this process cost?

 Because of the manual intervention, there is a cost.
 The cost is relative to the amount of manual work and time needed to perform the recovery.
 The price for this service is a minimum of $US 10K (Ten Thousand US Dollars).
 The work involved actually costs us much more than that, but we pay for a portion of the service.
 A Data Recovery is only an option after you have exhausted all other reasonable efforts to recover the data, such as restoring from the recycle bin, reinserting the data from a .CSV backup or querying the API for IsDeleted records.
 If you are interested in the Data Recovery process please log a support case stating that you would like to learn more about the data recovery process.

 Yes, we recommend that you use a partner backup solution that can be found on the Appexchange , run full reports and export them to your desktop or use the Data Export feature that is included in EE or UE organizations.
 If you're not familiar with our Data Export feature open Help and Training, then search for Data Export.

 (Note: The Data Export service can be added for an additional cost in PE and GE organizations.
 You can contact your account executive if you are interested in purchasing the Data Export feature for your organization).